colinbut/jenkins-shared-library/README.md

 Alternatively, you can check out this example demo project which shows some use cases of this Shared Library:
 [Jenkins Pipelines](http://github.com/colinbut/jenkins-pipelines.git)

+### Configuration

+A lot of the configuration for external systems (Github, SonarQube etc) are set in the `Constants.groovy` constants class.
+You can edit this to match according to your settings.

 ## Release Notes

 __v0.0.1__